 Incorporating Sustainability into your Floor Events

 Getting your residents to develop greener habits can be as simple as incorporating some fun activiites into your floor meetings!
 Lead the way by making events zero-waste (where everything is recycled or composted).

 - Have the Office of Sustainability come talk to your residents.
 We can provide recycling games and food and other handouts for students.

 - Decorate mugs to stress using reusable containers.

 - Plant little plants or decorate plant containers.

 - Make your own trail mix - using organic or environmentally conscious brands.

 - Attend a sustainability event as a floor.
 (Harvestfest, film screening, Earth Day Fair, Night Market, etc)

 - Outing to a sustainable restaurant (B.Good, by CHLOE., Clover)

-- DIY face masks, lotion, scrubs, and hair masks!
-They use simple ingredients without the use of chemicals or artificial ingredients discussed on our personal health page.
+- DIY simple face masks, lotion, scrubs, and hair masks - discussed on our personal health page.
 Find some recipes here or make up your own.
-One of the easiest is an efoliating scrub made out of sugar, lemon juice (optional) and water!

 - Make christmas ornaments out of plastic bottles.
 Instructions can be found near the middle of this article.